danmayer/danmayer.github.com/_posts/2013-05-27-fast-start-rails-with-composer.md

 Starting a brand new app takes time and a lot of the initial configuration is very much the same.
 The composer options I choose are well understood common Rails gems I would often choose for my initial setup in the first place.
 I understand all the pieces that I setup with Rails composer so I don't feel like I am giving up any understanding by starting with the generated app.
 I would recommend making sure you 'could' setup any of the pieces Rails composer configures for you, and understanding them before using them in a generated project.
 If I am programming in my personal time I often have a problem I want to solve or a specific idea I want to test, getting to the point I can work on the primary focus with little lost has a big value to me.

-If I choose Rails over sinatra for a web project, in part I am assuming I will have higher front end needs for the project.
+If I choose Rails over Sinatra for a web project, in part I am assuming I will have higher front end needs for the project.
 Which likely means I will have accounts, logins, roles / rights, and want a more polished look and feel.
 Out of the box Rails requires you to setup a lot just to meet those basic needs.
 With Rails composer, I am basically good to go.

 * A solid starting design, Rails composer will give me [Twitter Bootstrap](http://twitter.github.io/bootstrap/) configured and ready to go out of the gate
 * I am setup to perform most of my basic JS needs via Jquery which is ready to go from the beginning
-* Accounts, roles, and rights are covered by : Devise, cancan, and rolify.
+* Accounts, roles, and rights are covered by : Devise, Cancan, and Rolify.
 Quickly covering my basic account management needs.
-* The composer setups up a great way to share application specific configuration that isn't checked into the code repo via [figaro](https://github.com/laserlemon/figaro).
+* The composer setups up a great way to share application specific configuration that isn't checked into the code repo via [Figaro](https://github.com/laserlemon/figaro).
 Which also supposed publishing the environment to Heroku my preferred production deployment for personal projects.
 * Having a nice familiar base app as a starting point helps me more quickly get to building application specific pieces of code and get my idea out there.
 Using a normal configuration with gems I am familiar with.
 * Stand on the shoulders of giants, I don't want to spend my time building yet another authentication system, building in features like forgot password, email confirmation, etc.

-## Steps 0 to development with Rails composer
+## Nothing to development with Rails composer

 The example below is creating a new application call nothingcalendar2, which is a new version of a app I created awhile ago called nothing calendar to try out some JS ideas.
 Now I want to convert it to a modern rails application and add some new features.

     rvm use ruby-1.9.3